Tristan and Iseult: French

 A contemporary of Béroul and Thomas of Britain, Marie de France presented a Tristan episode in her lais, "Chevrefoil".
 The title refers to the symbiosis of the honeysuckle and hazelnut tree, which die when separated, similar to Tristan and Iseult.
-It concerns another of Tristan's clandestine returns to Cornwall, with the banished hero signaling his presence to Iseult with an inscribed hazelnut tree branch placed on a road she was to travel.
+It concerns another of Tristan's clandestine returns to Cornwall, with the banished hero signalling his presence to Iseult with an inscribed hazelnut tree branch placed on a road she was to travel.
 This episode is similar to a version of the courtly branch when Tristan places wood shavings in a stream as a signal for Iseult to meet in the garden of Mark's palace.
+It ends the poem with a revelation that the lai composed by Tristan within the story was called "Goatleaf" in English ("Chèvrefeuille" in French), and it was the one the reader just finished.

-There are also two 12th-century Folies Tristan, Old French poems known as the Berne (Folie Tristan de Berne) and the Oxford (Folie Tristan d'Oxford) versions, which tell of Tristan's return to Marc's court under the guise of a madman.
+There are also two 12th-century Folies Tristan, Old French poems known as the Berne (Folie Tristan de Berne) and the Oxford (Folie Tristan d'Oxford) versions, which tell of Tristan's return to Mark's court under the guise of a madman.
 Besides their importance as episodic additions to the Tristan story and masterpieces of narrative structure, these relatively short poems significantly restored Béroul's and Thomas' incomplete texts.

 Chrétien de Troyes claimed to have written a Tristan story, though it has never been found.
 Chrétien mentioned this in the introduction to his Cligès, a romance that is anti-Tristan with a happy ending.
 Some scholars speculate his Tristan was ill-received, prompting Chrétien to write Cligès—a story with no Celtic antecedent—to make amends.

 After Béroul and Thomas, the most noteworthy development in French Tristania is a complex grouping of texts known as the Prose Tristan.
 Extremely popular in the 13th and 14th centuries, these lengthy narratives vary in detail.
 Modern editions run twelve volumes for the extended version that includes Tristan's participation in the Quest for the Holy Grail.
-The shorter version without the grail quest consists of five books.
+The shorter version without the Grail Quest consists of five books.
 The Prose Tristan significantly influenced later medieval literature and inspired parts of the Post-Vulgate Cycle and the Roman de Palamedes.